safetyAI/ChatSafetyAI/README.md

 - [ ] incognito mode
 - [ ] ability to search the web
 - [ ] chat sharing as individual icons
-- [ ] image passed to every call
 - [ ] search engine for chats
-- [ ] input multiple files at once
 - [ ] voice input and output
 - [ ] generate PDF out of anything
-- [ ] image and table width on mobile
 - [ ] image generation

-- [ ] bounding boxes for hazards on photos
+### 11-24-25
+- multiple file uploads
+- images passed to every call
+- new photo annotation mode (bounding boxes and segmentation masks) relying on GPT-5.1 with thinking and Gemini
+- new HECA mode with clarification questions
+- optimized Dockerfiles (newer Python, less dependencies, 50% size reduction)
+- precomputed greetings (faster to start conversation, less tokens used)
+- tables and images overflow fixes

 ### 10-16-25
 - for SaaS: multimodal moderation model and custom per-category thresholds to minimize false alarms